19hours/sg-statutes/Acts/Income Tax Act.md

 [22/2011; 29/2012]

+(1BC) In subsection (1BAA) —

+(a) if the company does not carry on any trade or business during the basis period for any one year of assessment between the years of assessment 2016 and 2018 (both years inclusive), the references to “$1,200,000” in the paragraphs of that subsection applicable to the other 2 years of assessment shall be substituted with “$800,000”;

+(b) if the company does not carry on any trade or business during the basis periods for any 2 years of assessment between the years of assessment 2016 and 2018 (both years inclusive), the reference to “$1,200,000” in the paragraph of that subsection applicable to the remaining year of assessment shall be substituted with “$400,000”; and

+(c) to avoid doubt, no deduction shall be made from the substituted amount in subsection (1BAA)(b)(ii) or (c)(ii) of the lower of the amounts specified in subsection (1BAA)(a)(i) and (ii) if the company does not carry on any trade or business during the basis period for the year of assessment 2016, and no deduction shall be made from the substituted amount in subsection (1BAA)(c)(ii) of the lower of the amounts specified in subsection (1BAA)(b)(i) and (ii) if the company does not carry on any trade or business during the basis period for the year of assessment 2017.

+[Act 37 of 2014 wef 27/11/2014]

-(1C) Where a company proves to the satisfaction of the Comptroller that it has during or after the basis period for the year of assessment 2011 incurred capital expenditure by way of making one or more instalment payments under an agreement or agreements in acquiring one or more intellectual property rights for use in its trade or business, that is or are signed during the basis period for any year of assessment between the year of assessment 2011 and the year of assessment 2015 (both years inclusive), and an allowance is made under subsection (1A) or (1B), those subsections shall apply with the following modifications:
+(1C) Where a company proves to the satisfaction of the Comptroller that it has during or after the basis period for the year of assessment 2011 incurred capital expenditure by way of making one or more instalment payments under an agreement or agreements in acquiring one or more intellectual property rights for use in its trade or business, that is or are signed during the basis period for any year of assessment between the year of assessment 2011 and the year of assessment 2018 (both years inclusive), and an allowance is made under subsection (1A), (1B) or (1BAA), those subsections shall apply with the following modifications:

 (a) a reference to the capital expenditure incurred on the acquisition of one or more intellectual property rights during the basis period for a year of assessment, being the basis period in which the agreement or agreements is or are signed, is a reference to the aggregate of —